-Proceeds from disposal of an asset XXX
+Proceeds from disposal of an asset xxx

 Less: Base cost of an asset (xxx)

-Capital gain/loss on specific asset XXX
+Capital gain/loss on specific asset xxx

 Add: Capital gains/losses of all other assets disposed of during

-the year of assessment XXX
+the year of assessment

-Less: Annual exclusion (only natural persons or special trusts) (xxx)
+Less: Annual exclusion (only natural persons or special trusts)

-Aggregate capital gain/loss XXX
+Aggregate capital gain/loss

-Less: Assessed capital losses brought forward from previous

-year of assessment (xxx)
+Less: Assessed capital losses brought forward from previous year of assessment

-Net capital gain/loss for the year XXX
+Net capital gain/loss for the year

-^{}A net capital loss must be carried forward to the next year of assessment.
+A taxable capital gain must be included in taxable income, but a net capital loss must be carried forward to the next year of assessment.
 No set-off is allowed against taxable income.